Observer-Based Sampled-Data Stabilisation of Switched Systems with Lipschitz Nonlinearities and Dwell-Time: Concluding Discussion

-We proposed a novel observer-based switching law with dwell-time constraints to stabilise switched systems with uncertain Lipschitz nonlinearities and sampled-data output measurements.
+We proposed a novel observer-based switching law with dwell-time constraints to achieve either stability or ultimate boundedness of switched systems with nominal linear-affine dynamics, subject to uncertain Lipschitz nonlinearities and sampled-data output measurements.
 Our switching law relies on a suitably designed observer and Lyapunov-Metzler inequalities.
-We performed Lyapunov stability analysis, leading to time-dependent LMI conditions that provide a lower bound on the maximum inter-sampling time, and of the Lipschitz constants $\kappa_i$, for which the closed-loop system is globally asymptotically stable with the designed switching law.
-We investigated the feasibility of the derived LMIs, provided equivalent reduced-order LMI conditions, and proved that the time dependence of the LMIs can be removed by discretisation on a finite grid.
+We performed Lyapunov stability analysis, leading to time-dependent LMI conditions that provide a lower bound on the maximum inter-sampling time, and of the Lipschitz constants $\RK{\kappa}$, for which the closed-loop system is globally asymptotically stable (or, in the presence of switching affine terms, ultimately bounded) with the designed switching law.
+We investigated the feasibility of the derived LMIs and (i) showed how they can be modified to yield observer gains design; (ii) provided equivalent reduced-order LMI conditions; and (iii) proved that the time dependence of the LMIs can be removed by discretisation on a finite grid.
 Numerical simulations confirmed our theoretical results.
-Future work includes extending our approach to general time-varying delays.
+We also compared our method to an existing approach within the literature, by \cite{sampled:Hetel:2013}, which deals with sampled-data state-feedback stabilisation, without including observers and without allowing for dwell-time constraints independent of the inter-sampling time of the state.